Changes to Council Services

 - All members of the public are reminded to observe social distancing requirements instructed by the Government and to only leave home for one form of exercise per day;

-- Car parks and pedestrian access to these areas are still open to the public, but please be mindful of the social distancing instructions set by Government.
+- Pedestrian access to these areas are still open to the public, but please be mindful of the social distancing instructions set by Government;

 - Allotments will be closed to try and minimise people congregating in one place for long periods of time.

 - CCTV monitoring services will continue.